 Ensure that association goals and challenge goals align with each other.
 The challenge should fit in with the professional development program goals.

-The challenge should be used to introduce members to your LMS or online programs, raise awareness of key issues, increase association engagement and association awareness with a specific target group.
+The challenge should be used to introduce members to your LMS or online programs, raise awareness of key issues, and increase association engagement and association awareness with a specific target group.

 Steps to Plan the Challenge: